Claim: The theme to the original 'Star Trek' television includes never-used lyrics.

 When Desilu studios produced their Star Trek pilot , they despaired of finding a top-notch composer to score the theme music.
 Film and TV composers earn most of their money from residuals paid for repeat performances of their compositions, so few of them want to spend their time scoring pilots that have little chance of becoming series, or movies that will disappear without a trace.
 The combination of Desilu (a small studio with a history of unsuccessful pilots) and an unusual "serious" science fiction series (rare in television at the time) did not offer an promising opportunity for composers.
 Fortunately for Desilu (and Star Trek), their musical director recommended a talented and experienced arranger from Twentieth Century Fox by the name of Alexander Courage.
 Courage created the memorable Star Trek theme, as well as a number of other key pieces of incidental music and sound effects.

-Once the Star Trek pilot was sold to NBC , Courage was in an enviable position: he would receive royalties every time an episode of Star Trek was run (or
+Once the Star Trek pilot was bought by NBC, Courage was in an enviable position: he would receive royalties every time an episode of Star Trek was run (or

 Courage protested in vain that although the arrangement may have been legal, it was unethical: Roddenberry's lyrics added nothing to the value of the music and were created for no reason other than to usurp half the composer's performance royalties.
 An unsympathetic Roddenberry proclaimed, "Hey, I have to get some money somewhere.
 I'm sure not going to get it out of the profits of Star Trek."